 Palestine has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related category, particularly for electrical energy, refined petroleum oils and petroleum gases.

 Palestinian Export Companies

-Not one Palestinian corporation ranks among Forbes Global 2000 for 2016.
+Not one Palestinian corporation ranks among Forbes Global 2000.

 Wikipedia lists exports-related companies from Palestine.
 Selected examples are shown below.